 Ahh, animal tourism.
 It brings out the best and the worst in people, doesn’t it?

 While traveling, we make an effort to make the best decisions we can regarding animals.
-Some things are obvious: I would never encourage anyone to hold a baby alligator whose mouth is obviously taped shut, but others are not as much so – is this horse appropriately cared for and okay to ride?
+Some things are obvious: I would never encourage anyone to hold a baby alligator whose mouth is taped shut, but others are not as much so – is this horse appropriately cared for and okay to ride?

 Then there is the decision as to where to draw the line – is it acceptable to pet an animal in a sanctuary?
 What about riding a camel?